How conceptual tools from real science and science fiction can help to illuminate the mystery of the Eucharist

 Moreover, the physical world discovered by experience and experimentation offers us analogies for approaching mysteries of faith, including the Eucharist.

 These are only analogies.
 Quantum physics cannot explain transubstantiation or Christ’s eucharistic presence in the Blessed Sacrament, which is a miracle.
-But trying to fathom what can be fathomed about the Eucharist and trying to fathom what can be fathomed about space-time and quantum physics occasionally present us with challenges that resonate with one another, and sometimes similar conceptual tools can be useful in both areas.
+But trying to fathom what can be fathomed about the Eucharist and trying to fathom what can be fathomed about space-time and quantum physics occasionally present us with challenges that resonate with one another, and sometimes similar conceptual tools can be useful in approaching these very different areas.

 Let me offer some examples.

-When I was first trying to understand what exactly Catholic theology claims in regard to Christ’s presence in the Eucharist, I was much helped by the discovery that there is one important way in which Christ is said not to be present in the Eucharist.
+When I was first trying, as a young non-Catholic, to understand what exactly Catholic theology claims in regard to Christ’s presence in the Eucharist, I was much helped by the discovery that there is one important way in which Christ is said not to be present in the Eucharist.

 He is said to be present really and substantially, physically and spiritually, in his body and in his blood, in his humanity and divinity — but he is “not present as in a place,” according to Thomas Aquinas, or “not locally present” in the words of Cardinal Newman.